kyma-project/website/content/blog-posts/2019-07-24-happy-birthday-kyma/index.md

 ## 23.05.2019 We announced Kyma 1.0 on the Kubernetes blog

 We wanted to make it clear to Kubernetes and CNCF communities that Kyma is out there with the 1.0 release that is ready for use on the production environment.
 We published an article on the [Kubernetes blog](https://kubernetes.io/blog/2019/05/23/kyma-extend-and-build-on-kubernetes-with-ease/) and it brought a lot of additional attention to our Kyma communication channels, website, and Twitter.
-We noticed we were becoming more and recognizable.
+We noticed we were becoming more recognizable.
 Some popular authors, such as [Infoq](https://www.infoq.com/news/2019/06/kyma-enterprise-kubernetes/), started to write about Kyma.

 ## 18.06.2019 Kyma devs became Kubernetes contributors and Service Catalog approvers